alexandrnikitin/workshops/high-performance-dotnet-by-example/README.md

 Slack: https://adform.slack.com/archives/workshop-highperf-net

 ### Prerequisites:
-- Laptop (or a peer with a laptop)
+- Laptop (or a peer with a laptop) with dev environment
-- Aho-Corasick algorithm: try to implement it by yourself.
+- Aho-Corasick algorithm: study and try to implement it by yourself
 - ILSpy
-- WinDBG [optional]
+- WinDBG
-- dotTrace [optional]
 - PerfView
-- Intel VTune Amplifier [optional]
+- Intel VTune Amplifier

 What it isn't about:
 * .NET vs JVM vs C++ vs ...